MetaSys-LISBP/IsoSim/isosim/doc/scalaflux_workflow.md

 		  "v19 = v18+v17",
 		  "v20 = v19")

-- construct the model (isotopic and stoichiometric matrices, identification of sources, sinks, label inputs, etc) using the 'net2mat()' function:
+- Construct the model (isotopic and stoichiometric matrices, identification of sources, sinks, label inputs, etc) with:

 net <- net2mat(rxn, add_eq=eq_det)

 ## Simulate labeling dynamics

+Once you have constructed the model, we strongly encourage you to run some simulations and to verify that simulation results correspond to the expected behaviour (e.g. metabolite concentrations and fluxes should be constant, assuming the modeled system operates at metabolic steady-state).

-- define labeling dynamics of label input(s) (here Sout) using analytical functions (here we simulate a switch from unlabeled to fully-labeled nutrient)
+- Define the labeling dynamics of label input(s) (here Sout) using analytical functions (here we simulate a switch from unlabeled to fully-labeled nutrient)

-Note: all the analytical functions *must* contain the time variable 't', even if the label input(s) is (are) constant

 anFun <- list("Sout_1-M0" = "0.0+0.0*t",
 			  "Sout_1-M1" = "1.0+0.0*t")

+Each element should contain the time-dependent analytical function of an isotopologue of all EMUs of label inputs, with the corresponding name.
+The required list of label input EMUs isotopologues is automatically identified when constructing the model (see 'net$min_meas').

+Note: all the analytical functions *must* contain the time variable 't', even if the label input(s) is (are) constant

-- set initial values of fluxes and metabolite concentrations:
+- Set initial values of fluxes and metabolite concentrations:

 fluxes <- c("v1"=2, "v2"=1.5, "v6"=1.2, "v10"=1.0, "v6xch"=0.2)

 meta_conc <- c("Sout"=1, "Sin"=0.5, "A"=0.5, "B"=0.5, "C"=0.5, "D"=0.5, "E"=0.5, "F"=0.5, "G"=0.5, "H"=0.5, "I"=0.5, "J"=0.5, "K"=0.5, "L"=0.5, "M"=0.5, "N"=0.5, "O"=0.5, "P"=20)

-- define simulation times (here, exponential sampling frequency from 0 to 15 min):
+- Define simulation times (here to simulate an exponential sampling frequency from 0 to 15 min):

 times <- round(10**(seq(0, log10(16), length.out=30))-1, 2)

-- perform simulations:
+- Perform simulations:

 res <- simulate(net       = net,
 			  kp        = fluxes,